lunageens/B-Three-Index-DBMS/README.md

 The utils package offers crucial utilities and constants for facilitating data management in the broader database framework.
 Constants in constants.py provide essential parameters, while functions in utils.py handle tasks like encoding, decoding and generating records.

 #### __init__.py:   _Empty file initiating the utils package._
+The main block of the file demonstrates how to use the data generation function of utils.py.
+In this example, it generates 100,000 fake user records and saves them to a CSV file named fake_users.csv.

 #### utils.py:  _Includes utility functions for data encoding, decoding and generation._
 The `utils`.py file provides essential utility functions for encoding and decoding data within the database, along with a practical example of generating synthetic data for testing purposes.